 Gives a +GND or -GND alarm when the resistance between the charger output and ground, is below the set point.
 The Ground Alarm resistance is adjustable.
 High resistance values are for a very sensitive detection, low values are for less sensitive detection.
-The ground fault resistance and fault voltages can be monitored using the "Ground Fault Resistance" and "Ground Fault Voltages" submenus as shown in Fig. 4-2.

 The resistance value displayed for the set point is the resistance that the system will detect from one output pole to earth with no other current paths from output to earth.
 The presence of other current paths, intentional or not, can affect the operation of the alarm.
-Intentional current paths on the output of the unit may be external ground detection systems or ground reference connections in loads.
-Unintentional current paths may be leakage currents over the battery cases, conductive pollution accumulation on connections, or moisture on cables and connections.
+Intentional current paths on the output of the unit may be external ground detection systems or ground reference

-If you have nuisance ground alarm indication and there are no intentional current paths and there are not faults on the DC system (battery, charger, loads, and all interconnecting dc cabling), and all equipment is properly grounded, you may lower the sensitivity of the detection to eliminate the nuisance alarm.
-If the system has external ground detection, the ground alarm on the charger may be disabled.
+If you have nuisance ground alarm indication and there are no intentional current paths and there are not faults on the dc system (battery, charger, loads, and all interconnecting dc cabling), and all equipment is properly grounded, you may lower the sensitivity of the detection to eliminate the nuisance alarm.
+If the system has external ground detection, the ground alarm on the charger may be disable.
 If the charger's ground detection circuitry is interfering with the external ground detection, the optional ground detection switch may be turned off.
 (The optional ground detection switch is a factory-installed option.)
 NOTE: See section 7.6 for ground detection switch options.